lopezdsr/sql-query/sql-query.md

 ### REST API

 You can use the [SQL Query service REST API](https://developer.ibm.com/api/view/cloudsqlquery-prod:cloud-sql-query:title-Cloud_SQL_Query__beta_#doc) to run queries and retrieve information about their status.
 This is especially helpful when writing code that automatically queries data.

-**Note:** The Cloud Resource Name (CRN) is a mandatory part of an SQL Query REST endpoint call.
+**Note:** The Cloud Resource Name (CRN) is a mandatory part of an {{site.data.keyword.sqlquery_short}} REST endpoint call.
 The CRN Copy button copies your CRN to clipboard and you can just paste it into your API call.

 <!--BLH; 13 FEB 2018: This will be uncommented later.
 aa
 [This IBM developerWorks article](https://developer.ibm.com/api/view/cloudsqlquery-prod:cloud-sql-query) contains additional information about how to use the REST API. aa
-Note to Andrea: When the Bluemix catalog is combined with AE, the URL abwill change to https://developer.ibm.com/api/view/cloudsqlquery/cloud-sql-query -->
+Note to Andrea: When the Bluemix catalog is combined with AE, the URL will change to https://developer.ibm.com/api/view/cloudsqlquery/cloud-sql-query -->

 ### Python applications and notebooks

 For a Python application, you can also use the [ibmcloudsql package](https://pypi.python.org/pypi/ibmcloudsql).
-This allows you to use IBM Watson Studio to run queries with SQL Query and visualize the query results with one of the various widget libraries available in [Watson Studio](https://console.stage1.bluemix.net/catalog/services/data-science-experience).
+This allows you to use IBM Watson Studio to run queries with {{site.data.keyword.sqlquery_short}} and visualize the query results with one of the various widget libraries available in [Watson Studio](https://console.stage1.bluemix.net/catalog/services/data-science-experience).

-Using the ibmcloudsql library, you can also interact with SQL Query directly from Watson Studio notebooks.
+Using the ibmcloudsql library, you can also interact with {{site.data.keyword.sqlquery_short}} directly from Watson Studio notebooks.
 You can start by [Using IBM Cloud SQL Query notebook](https://dataplatform.ibm.com/analytics/notebooks/v2/656c7d43-7ccd-4e50-a3c0-bbc37c001132/view?access_token=baaa77ad715e17a8f823615d45431329fde0fe92fecb85abb9fc55a877939fe8) in the [Watson Studio community](https://dataplatform.ibm.com/exchange/public/entry/view/4a9bb1c816fb1e0f31fec5d580e4e14d).

 ### Cloud functions

-SQL Query is a serverless mechanism to submit SQL queries, making it a very natural match for the serverless [IBM Cloud Functions](https://www.ibm.com/cloud/functions).
-Accordingly, you can use the generic [SQL Cloud function](https://hub.docker.com/r/ibmfunctions/sqlquery) to run SQL Query as an IBM Cloud function.
+{{site.data.keyword.sqlquery_short}} is a serverless mechanism to submit SQL queries, making it a very natural match for the serverless
+[IBM Cloud Functions](https://www.ibm.com/cloud/functions).
+Accordingly, you can use the generic [SQL Cloud function](https://hub.docker.com/r/ibmfunctions/sqlquery) to run {{site.data.keyword.sqlquery_short}} as an IBM Cloud function.

 <!--BLH; 04 JUL 2018: New section for Geospatial-->
 ### Geospatial functions